Higher-order contagion processes in 3.99 dimensions

 where $\mu$ is the inactivation (recovery) rate, $\beta$ is the activation (infection) rate, $\beta_\Delta$ the 2-simplex activation rate, $\langle \kappa \rangle$ the mean network connectivity and $\langle \kappa_\Delta \rangle$ the average number of 2-simplices incident on a node.

 The first implication of this equation is that the order of the phase transition depends only on the relationship $(\beta_\Delta\langle\kappa_\Delta\rangle-\beta\langle\kappa\rangle)$.
 Therefore, higher-order interactions may act similarly to a local facilitation mechanism.
 Thus, the \emph{ad hoc} condition $\beta_\Delta\langle\kappa_\Delta\rangle>\beta\langle\kappa\rangle$, can be fine-tuned to induce the \emph{first-order} transition.
 However, the most significant consequence of the expansion in Eq.\eqref{HOrder} (see SM \cite{SM} for further terms) is that $\omega-$simplices contribute to the CP dynamics as $\mathcal{O}(\rho^\omega) \propto \rho^\omega (t) - \rho^{\omega+1}(t)$.
-Hence, simplices with $\omega>2$ are expected to be irrelevant \cite{Hinrichsen} (in the jargon of the Renormalization Group) in the MF description.
-This suggests that heterogeneity in most real-world networks only influences the critical infection rate but has minimal impact on the universal properties of the transition: for dense networks, that present infinite dimension, a similar critical behavior can be achieved by rescaling the temporal scales.
+Hence, simplices with $\omega>2$ are expected to be irrelevant \cite{Hinrichsen} (in the jargon of the Renormalization Group) at the level of the MF description.
+This suggests that heterogeneity in most real-world networks affects the location of the critical infection rate, while having little impact on the universal properties of the transition.
+In dense networks, which effectively correspond to infinite-dimensional systems, a similar critical behavior can be obtained after an appropriate rescaling of temporal scales.

-We emphasize that Eq.\eqref{HOrder} is only valid beyond the upper critical dimension.
-To consider finite spectral dimensions, the complete field-theoretical description at coarse-grained scales must consider the diffusive coupling term using the discrete Laplacian operator, \new{as established in standard Reggeon Field Theory with loop expansions \cite{Hinrichsen,Henkel}}.
-This term is tantamount to $\nabla^2\rho$, accounts for interactions between node neighbors, and describes dynamics on coarser scales, both in heterogeneous and homogeneous cases.
-Consequently, on these coarser scales, the effects of the 2-simplex interaction, which affects the phase transition at a microscopic level, can be reabsorbed through a suitable value of the constant $b$, which determines the pairwise interactions governing the global dynamics on these coarser scales.
-The new (full) field-theoretical description now reads,
+We emphasize that Eq.\eqref{HOrder} is only strictly valid beyond the upper critical dimension.
+To consider finite spectral dimensions, the complete field-theoretical description at coarse-grained scales must consider the diffusive coupling term using the discrete Laplacian operator plus loop expansions, as established in standard Reggeon Field Theory \cite{Hinrichsen,Henkel}.
+The Laplacian term is the discrete counterpart of $\nabla^2\rho$, accounting for interactions between node neighbors, and describes dynamics on coarser scales, both in heterogeneous and homogeneous cases.
+Consequently, on these scales, the effects of the 2-simplex interaction, which affects the phase transition at a microscopic level, can be reabsorbed through a suitable value of the constant $b$, leading to a pairwise field-theoretical description.
+The new description now reads,